Skip to content Skip to footer

 OUR IMPACT

-Numerous faith-based schools and orphanages serve as an oasis and haven for thousands of children who would otherwise never attend school.
+Numerous faith-based schools serve as an oasis and haven for thousands of children who would otherwise never attend school.
 In addition to teaching the basics, the schools provide warm, nutritious meals that keep many children from starvation.
 Sous Manje (Midwest Food Bank Haiti) supports these nonprofits with Tender Mercies.
 The nutrition and protein provided by Tender Mercies enhance health, education, and economic opportunity.

 HOW WE WORK